SYNC - Students and Youth with Needs that are Complex

 Instructors are also required to teach two (2) workshops each year coordinating with the certification process in April.
 Instructors may use one of their co-trainings in the year they meet the requirement of co-training.

-Instructors are required to co-train (train at least half of an OIS workshop with another Instructor) once every two years.
+Instructors are required to co-train (train at least half of a SYNC workshop with another Instructor) once every two years.

-It is highly recommended, if possible, that the co-trainings occur outside the District/ESD where the certified OIS Instructor is employed.
+It is highly recommended, if possible, that the co-trainings occur outside the District/ESD where the certified SYNC Instructor is employed.

-The Steering Committee is comprised of OIS Instructors from districts around Oregon.
-The purpose of the Steering Committee is to advise the Project Manager and provide guidance to OIS instructors.
+The Steering Committee is comprised of SYNC Instructors from Districts around Oregon.
+The purpose of the Steering Committee is to advise the Project Manager and provide guidance to SYNC Instructors.
 The Steering Committee can make exceptions to the written guidance on a case-by-case basis.

 The Steering Committee meets on the second Thursday of every odd month (September, November, January, March, and May).